makeevolution/blogging2/README.md

 CI/CD and deployment:
   * DigitalOcean as the Linux server where the live blog is currently deployed
   * Docker (To ease deployment of the app)
-  * GitHub Action (To automate testing and deployment of the blog to the server)
+  * GitHub Action (To automate testing and deployment of the blog to the live server)
   * Git (Version control)
-  * Gunicorn (A Python WSGI HTTP server used to serve the application in production)
+  * Gunicorn (A Python WSGI HTTP server used to serve the application in the live server)

 ## Database